-Jus Mundi was quick to raise a highly sought-after seed round of €1 million that comes from angel investors from various countries, such as the US, Germany, The Netherlands, UK, Ireland, and Australia besides France.
+Jus Mundi was quick to raise a highly sought-after seed round of €1 million that comes from angel investors from various countries, such as the US, Germany, The Netherlands, Ireland, and Australia besides France.
 These include several successful entrepreneurs and business angels, namely, Stefan Tietze (founder gebraucht.de), Kai Hansen (founder Lieferando), Cedric Page and Elie Rotenberg (founders Millenium.org and Webedia gaming), Olivier Njamfa (founder Eptica) and leading business angels clubs (INSEAD, Seed4Soft, and Holnest).

 Jean-Rémi de Maistre, CEO and co-founder of Jus Mundi announced: “Our primary goal is to become the global leading resource for international law and arbitration research and then expand to the other fields of law.
 We believe that having an international DNA is the key to conquer a market that has become largely globalized.
 Hence, we chose to address the market globally since inception despite increased challenges.
 We are grateful to our investors for believing in our vision and our understanding of the international legal research market.”